 In September 2008, the center was funded by an Integrative Graduate Education and Research Training grant from the National Science Foundation.
 During the five years of grant support, key program activities were developed, including the seminar series and annual symposium.
 Between 2007 and 2018, 81 graduate students were supported by the program, receiving enhanced integrative training and mentorship, as well as stipend, travel and/or lab expense funding.

-Beginning in fall 2018, the successful graduate program will be expanded and enhanced to include a program focused on NeuroTech.
+Beginning in fall 2018, the successful graduate program was expanded and enhanced to include a program focused on NeuroTech.
 Spearheaded by E.J.
-Chichilnisky, Professor of Neurosurgery and of Ophthalmology, NeuroTech is supported by a National Science Foundation Research Traineeship award (press release).
-This training program will enable PhD students from technical fields to enter the discipline of neuroscience, connecting technical developments in diverse fields with the most important problems in neuroscience today.
+Chichilnisky, Professor of Neurosurgery and of Ophthalmology, NeuroTech is supported by a National Science Foundation Research Traineeship award.
+This training program enables PhD students from technical fields (including computational and quantitative disciplines) to enter the discipline of neuroscience, connecting technical developments in diverse fields with the most important problems in neuroscience today.